mhz55/cs2-rockthevote/README.md

 Please drop a ⭐ star in the repository

 > [!WARNING]
+> If you are upgrading from Abnerfs original version, please also update (or delete) the config file
+>
+> `/game/csgo/addons/counterstrikesharp/configs/plugins/RockTheVote/RockTheVote.json`

+> [!WARNING]
 > Notes from Oz-Lin:
 >
 > This fork of the plugin mainly considers ZE/ZM/ZR Zombie Escape/Survival/Riot, or any round-based game modes.